Termination of Parental Rights

 Impact of Termination of Parental Rights

-A person whose parental rights to a minor have been terminated has no legal rights or responsibilities with respect to the minor.
+A person whose parental rights to a minor have been terminated has no legal rights or responsibilities concerning the minor.
 For example, post-termination order, the former parent will no longer have custody rights or child support responsibilities.
-An exception is the rights of inheritance between the parent and the minor, which remain intact unless and until the child is adopted.
+An exception is the rights of inheritance between the parent and the minor.
+Inheritance rights remain intact unless and until the child is adopted.
 A court’s order terminating parental rights does not change the child’s birth certificate.

 Child Support and Termination of Parental Rights

-The person petitioning for the termination of parental right must prove to the court by clear and convincing evidence that the (1) termination is in the child’s best interests, and that (2) one of the following grounds for termination exists:
+The person petitioning for the termination of parental rights must prove to the court by clear and convincing evidence that the termination is in the child’s best interests.
+They must also prove that one of the following grounds for termination exists:

-- There is no ongoing parent-child relationship, and to allow further time for the establishment or reestablishment of the parent-child relationship would be detrimental to the best interests of the minor.
+- There is no ongoing parent-child relationship, and to allow additional time for establishing or reestablishing the parent-child relationship would be detrimental to the minor’s best interests.

-- A child of the parent has been found by the Superior Court or the Probate Court to be neglected, abused or uncared for in a prior proceeding.
+- In a prior proceeding, the Superior Court or the Probate Court found that the child was neglected, abused, or uncared for in a prior proceeding.

 - The parent has deliberately killed or conspired to kill another of his or her children or has deliberately assaulted another of his or her children resulting in serious bodily injury.

 - The parent committed a sexual assault resulting in the conception of the minor.